oat-sa/taohub-articles/forge/Logger/logger-2-2.md

 ‘port’ =<br/>
 > destination port

-the item is JSON formated and send via udp.
+the item is JSON formatted and send via udp.

 Formats
 -------

 ### FileAppenders

-The Fileappenders (SingelFileAppender, ArchiveFileAppender) append a String to the logfile that can contain the following informations:
+The Fileappenders (SingelFileAppender, ArchiveFileAppender) append a String to the logfile that can contain the following information:

 -   %d datestring
 -   %m description(message)